 What is the longest car loan term available?

 The majority of car loans last between two and five years, but it is possible to get a longer one.
 In some instances, you can borrow and spread the cost over seven years.
-Doing this reduces your monthly payments, but increases the overall amount you pay in the long term.
-That's because a longer-term loan usually has higher interest rates, making the total cost of the loan more than two, three, four and five year options.
+Doing this reduces your monthly payments but increases the overall amount you pay in the long term.
+That's because a longer-term loan usually has higher interest rates, making the total cost of the loan more than two, three, four and five-year options.
 So while you pay less each month, your overall cost is higher because you're essentially paying for longer at a higher rate.
 Still, long-term loans work for some people, and it largely depends on your own needs.
 Just make sure you understand the total amount due before committing to a longer loan length.

 What's the best loan term for second-hand cars?

 Car loans can average as high as £400 per month.
 This tells us that drivers prefer more expensive vehicles, even when they're second-hand.
-On average, the car loan term is 54 months or 4 and a half years.
+On average, the car loan term is 54 months or four and a half years.
 The longest possible car loans are ones that stretch over the next 84 months or seven years.
-Most buyers get loans for between three and fives years, as this length usually keeps monthly payments reasonable while also being average time most people get a loan for.
+Most buyers get loans for between three and five years, as this length usually keeps monthly payments reasonable while also being the average time most people get a loan for.
 This is especially true if you have a good interest rate.
 When deciding on the loan length, you need to think about the contract term that you should get before signing the agreement.
 If you want an affordable monthly repayment amount but also want to finish paying off the loan fast, then consider getting a second-hand car with a loan for between three and five years.

 Does everyone get a loan to buy their car?